 Another interesting thing to note is that most people make more broth than they will need and save it for making “arroz al horno” afterwards.
 Those who throw garbanzos into the mix also can save some of those for their rice the next day.

-Watch my video for how to make Puchero:
+Watch how to make Puchero:

 So, let's get cooking!